 - Reinforce the concept of a Campus in the Park.

-- Create green gateways to the campus
+- Create green gateways to the Macquarie University Campus

 - Develop a distinctive formal landscape theme within the core

-- Integrate landscape and public domain.
+- Integrate the landscape and public domain.

 - Enhance the landscape definition of the streets

 The Macquarie University Master Plan recognises the importance of the Public Domain and its ability to connect the various areas and buildings within the campus, structured around the creation of a robust landscape frame work that will provide a strong and consistent base for the future growth and development of the University campus.

 The Landscape design is to be undertaken in line with the principles set out within the Master Plan and Design Excellence Strategy and Urban Design Guideline documents.